100 Essential Training Topics for Managers (2026)

 30. Letting Go of Doing the Work Yourself

 First-time managers especially struggle with this identity shift.
 Your job is now to make others effective, not to be effective yourself.
-Training should explicitly address the emotional difficulty of invisible output and the new definition of success in leadership roles.
+Training should explicitly address the emotional difficulty of invisible output.

 Performance Management as an Ongoing System